 A perfect crystal oscillator in a perfect world would produce a perfectly repetitive signal at a very specific frequency.
-However, if you're anything like me, you've realized we don't live in a perfect world.
+But of course, we don't live in a perfect world.

 Noise processes in electronic components and resonant circuits cause the center frequency to deviate from its desired value.
 Other reasons for frequency drift include changes in temperature, vibration, and g-forces.